akshitmalia/webscraper-cantilever/README.md

 # Web Scraper with Flask Interface

-This project was built as part of the Cantilever Cybersecurity Internship (Task 1).
+This project was developed as part of the Cantilever Cybersecurity Internship (Task 1).

-It scrapes book data from a sample e-commerce website and displays it through a searchable web interface.
+It scrapes book data from a demo e-commerce website ([books.toscrape.com](http://books.toscrape.com)) and displays it on a user-friendly web interface with search functionality.

+---

 ## Features
-- Extracts book title, price, and rating
+- Scrapes book **title, price, and rating**
 - Stores the data in a CSV file (`books.csv`)
-- Displays the scraped data using a Flask web app
+- Displays the scraped data in a web interface built using Flask
-- Real-time search bar to filter books by title
+- Provides real-time filtering using a search bar

-## Data Source

-This project uses data from [http://books.toscrape.com](http://books.toscrape.com), a public sandbox website built specifically for practicing web scraping.
+---

 ## Technologies Used
 - Python 3.13
+- Flask
 - Requests
 - BeautifulSoup4
 - Pandas

-- Flask
+---

 ## Project Structure
 webscraper-cantilever/